Introduction

 - Self-registration page

-- Legal agreements: Privacy policy, Cookie policy and Terms & condition
+- Legal agreements: privacy policy, cookie policy and terms and condition

 Layout